 It’s safe to say that millennials are the largest and one of if not the most sought-after demographic for advertisers and marketers.
 They make up nearly 23.5 percent of the population.
-They are also one of the most difficult demographics to reach with advertising.
-It’s not impossible though, you just have to know how to speak their language.
-Here are 5 facts about millennials that will help you win over the toughest and most valuable demographic.
+They are also one of the most challenging demographics to reach with advertising.
+It’s not impossible, though.
+You just have to know how to speak their language.
+Five facts about millennials will help you win over the most challenging and valuable demographic.

 Millennials don’t respond to traditional methods

 Millennials want to engage and interact

-One of the reasons traditional advertising does not work on millennials is because it does not give them the opportunity to engage with the brand or with others.
+One of the reasons traditional advertising does not work on millennials is that it does not allow them to engage with the brand or others.
 Social media is a great way to engage your audience.
 Ask them questions about your brand.
 Ask them questions about themselves.
 Have them tag your brand in pictures with your product.
-Use special hashtags to promote your brand.
+Use unique hashtags to promote your brand.
 Just get them talking, any way you can.
-There is also one more fact about millennials that will help you get the most interaction possible: If you build an app for it, they will come.
+One more fact about millennials will help you get the most interaction possible: If you build an app for it, they will come.

 Millennials want brands that are “real”

-When I say that millennials want brands that are real, I mean that your advertising shouldn’t over embellish or try to turn the product or brand into something it’s not.
+When I say millennials want “real” brands, I mean that your advertising shouldn’t over-embellish or try to turn the product or brand into something it’s not.
 Millennials can spot a fake from a mile away, and being inauthentic is one of the quickest ways to drive them off.
-The bottom line, know your place and know who you are as a brand.
+The bottom line is to know your place and who you are as a brand.
 Try, but don’t try too hard.

 Millennials care about quality above all